Timur-Cheryapov/mini-reddit/README.md

 ## Features
 * Browse for popular pictures from reddit
+* Switch between different subreddits
+* Search for interesting posts
 * See information about each post like Score, Author and number of Comments

 ## How to use
 Just launch it locally.
-Soon I will make this project interactive on my personal timur-cheryapov.github.io website.
+Or you can visit this project on my [personal website](https://timur-cheryapov.github.io/mini-reddit/)

 ## Technologies
 * React